Real-World Builds

 Chris Johnston

 Chris Johnston is the founder of PostScarcity AI and The Vibe Jam.
 Former development agency leader who managed 8 agile teams for venture-backed clients.
-Now teaching non-technical people to build with AI through vibe coding — weekly online sessions, monthly IRL hack nights in Delray Beach, FL, and a crew that ships.
+Now teaching non-technical people to build with AI through vibe coding.
+Book a free Vibe Check to get started.

 More About Chris Johnston